EFT for Trauma

 Acupuncture without the needles

 EFT is part of my counselling "toolkit", but purely EFT sessions can also be offered in Exeter.
-Sometimes called "emotional acupuncture without the needles", during an EFT session, you can calm down your nervous system and rewire your brain, creating new pathways and a new reality.
+Sometimes called "emotional acupuncture without the needles", during an EFT session, EFT can help you calm down your nervous system and rewire your brain, creating new pathways and a new reality.

 Every memory you hold in your brain is connected to feelings.
 It has an emotional charge.
 When you think of having a cup of tea, the feelings associated to this thought will come to mind.
 Tea would normally be associated to pleasant feelings.

 However, you can equally recall unpleasant feelings associated to a thought.
-For example, if you almost drown once, and your fear mechanism got activated, every time you think of swimming, you might get a similar fearful reaction.
+For example, if you almost drowned once, and your fear mechanism got activated, every time you think of swimming, you might get a similar fearful reaction.
 You will be afraid of swimming or even going near water.
-With EFT or tapping, you can calm down the area of the brain that starts the activation and stop it.
-You can think of the experience and disassociate the intense feelings connected to it.
+With EFT or tapping, it is possible to calm down the area of the brain that starts the activation and stop it.
+You can think of the experience and may be able to disassociate the intense feelings connected to it.
 For example, as you think of swimming, you will tap several acupuncture points, mostly located on the face, to deactivate your fear mechanism.
-Your fear will disappear.
-You will disassociate swimming and fear.
-Once all the aspects of the experience are tapped and the emotional charge gets disconnected, you will feel no fear of swimming.
+Your fear can disappear.
+You can disassociate swimming and fear.
+Once all the aspects of the experience are tapped and the emotional charge gets disconnected, you may feel no fear of swimming.